 Drinking enough water will prevent you from feeling nauseous.
 While you train, drink enough water.
 Keep yourself hydrated daily.
 Eat lots of fruits and avoid junk foods.

 3. Carry Annapurna Base Camp Trek Detailed Map

-It is better to be aware of the paths, villages, trekking trails, places, rivers, temples of Annapurna Base Camp beforehand.
-So carry Annapurna trekking route map with you, and you’ll be on track while trekking.
+It is better to be aware of the paths, villages, trekking trails, places, rivers, and temples of Annapurna Base Camp beforehand.
+So carry the Annapurna trekking route map with you, and you’ll be on track while trekking.
 You’ll know where to go, and there will be less chance of getting lost for solo trekkers.

 Essential Trekking Gears and Packing List

 - A pair of gloves

 - Few pairs of socks and underwear

 - Energy bars and snacks

 Check out: Annapurna Base Camp Itinerary 10 days